Choosing the right healthcare coverage is an important decision.

 There is no “one size fits all” plan.
 Considerations include:

-- the need for coverage while traveling or time away from your permanent home.
+- Your need for coverage while traveling or time away from your permanent home

 Here's a recap of each of the Medicare parts:

-- Part A does not have a monthly premium; however, if you have less than 10 years of paying Social Security taxes, you will have to pay a small premium.
-Part A helps pay for inpatient hospital insurance, covers skilled nursing facility care (only if hospitalized first), home health care if hospitalized and hospice care whether or not you have been hospitalized.
+Part A does not have a monthly premium; however, if you have paid Social Security taxes for less than 10 years, you will have to pay a small premium.
+Part A helps pay for inpatient hospital insurance, covers skilled nursing facility care (only if hospitalized first), home health care (if hospitalized) and hospice care.

-- Part B has a monthly premium.
-Part B helps pay for outpatient services such as doctors’ fees, outpatient hospital visits, labs, X-rays, ambulance, preventive services, emergency room and urgent care, as well as other medical services and supplies not covered by Part A. If you are delaying your retirement and have insurance with your employer, you can also delay enrollment in Part B, although it is recommended you enroll in premium-free Part A at age 65.
+Part B has a monthly premium.
+This part helps pay for outpatient services such as doctors’ fees, outpatient hospital visits, labs, X-rays, ambulance, preventive services, emergency room and urgent care, as well as other medical services and supplies not covered by Part A. If you’re delaying your retirement and have insurance with your employer, you can also delay enrollment in Part B, although it is recommended you enroll in premium-free Part A at age 65.

-- Part C, also known as Medicare Advantage, are overseen by Medicare but administered by private companies, such as Geisinger.
+Part C, also known as Medicare Advantage, is overseen by Medicare but administered by private companies, such as Geisinger.
 Medicare Advantage plans provide the same benefits as Original Medicare, but usually with lower costs plus additional services and benefits not covered by Original Medicare.
-Part C is available to all Medicare beneficiaries living within a plan’s service area who have Medicare Parts A & B and do not have end-stage renal disease.
+Part C is available to all Medicare beneficiaries living within a plan’s service area who have Medicare Parts A and B and do not have end-stage renal disease.

-- It’s important to enroll in Part D when you are first eligible even if you have little or no prescription drug costs.
-Similar to Part B, if you do not sign up in your initial eligibility period, the premium will increase for each month until you do enroll.
-Once you are enrolled, your premium won’t increase with your age and you cannot be denied because of a pre-existing health condition, the number of medications you take or because of your income.
+It’s important to enroll in Part D when you are first eligible even if you have little or no prescription drug costs.
+As with Part B, if you don’t sign up in your initial eligibility period, the premium will increase for each month until you do enroll.
+Once you are enrolled, your premium won’t increase with your age and you can’t be denied because of a pre-existing health condition, the number of medications you take or your income.